bincrafters/community/README.md

-## Bincrafters Community Repository ##
+## What is Bincrafters ##

 The Bincrafters team builds binary software packages for the OSS community.
+This is our repository for documentation and managing package issues with the community.

-To read more about Bincrafters, see [our about page](https://bincrafters.github.io/about).
+To read more about Bincrafters, please visit [our blog](https://bincrafters.github.io).

 Our packages are generously hosted by Bintray: